 Aside from acute cholecystitis, other conditions may lead to gallbladder rupture and perforation:

 Gas in gallstones, more commonly known as the “Mercedes-Benz sign”, is actually not a gallbladder disease.
 Rather, it is a characteristic of gallstones sometimes discovered on an abdominal radiograph or CT scan.
-It is called such because it is a gallstone fissure which appears in a star-shaped pattern mimicking the famous logo.
-Fissures occur in about 50% of gallstones but having nitrogen gas in these fissures is not common.
+It is called such because it is a gallstone fissure that appears in a star-shaped pattern mimicking the famous logo.
+Cracks occur in about 50% of gallstones but having nitrogen gas in these fissures is not common.
 The presence of this Mercedes-Benz sign is an indication of a rare condition called emphysematous cholecystitis or clostridial cholecystitis, an acute gallbladder infection.

 Causes and Impact of Gas in Gallstones